GafferHQ/gaffer/doc/source/Tutorials/ManagingComplexity/index.md

   simple nodes such as ShaderAssignment and Attributes, the performance implications are negligible.
   This is because such nodes can operate on a single location in isolation, and never need to consider the big picture of the scene as a whole.
 Generally, it's only hierarchy-altering nodes such as Prune and Isolate where `'...'` is particularly performance sensitive.
-Despite this, it's best to cultivate a general wariness surrounding `'...'`, and it's always best to make PathFilter expressions as precise as possible in any case.
-Think of the children.
+Despite this, it's best to cultivate a general wariness surrounding `'...'`, and it's always best to make PathFilter expressions as precise as possible in any case, to document your intentions to anyone who might inherit the setup.

 Expressions
 -----------